 Based on Google maps, it is perhaps slightly closer to the Madeline stop, but the Concorde stop is beside Place de la Concorde and Jardins de Tuileries and I enjoyed seeing those spots every day.
 Speaking of Google maps… the app was VERY helpful in navigating the city.

 Versailles is considered Zone 4, so it is not the standard Paris metro ticket for riding around the city.
-I’m sure it was better to purchase a round trip ticket, but we purchased them one way on either end.
+I’m sure it was better to purchase a round-trip ticket, but we purchased them one way on either end.
 The cost was 3,55€ per person (at the time of our trip, April 2017).
 The metro was a little overwhelming with this day trip being our first use of it.
-Since then I have found this information sheet which I think is very helpful to familiarize yourself with prior to traveling on the Paris subway.

 Versailles is definitely a sight to behold.